 Many people talk about reproducible research.

 Stata has been dedicated to it for over 30 years.

 We constantly add new features; we have even fundamentally changed language elements.
 No matter.
 Stata is the only statistical package with integrated versioning.
 If you wrote a script to perform an analysis in 1985, that same script will still run and still produce the same results today.
 Any dataset you created in 1985, you can read today.
-And the same will be true in 2050.
+And the same will be true in the future.
 Stata will be able to run anything you do today.